sooftware/lightning-asr/README.md

 I use [Hydra](https://github.com/facebookresearch/hydra) to control all the training configurations.
 If you are not familiar with Hydra I recommend visiting the [Hydra website](https://hydra.cc/).
 Generally, Hydra is an open-source framework that simplifies the development of research applications by providing the ability to create a hierarchical configuration dynamically.

+### Download LibriSpeech dataset

+You have to download [LibriSpeech](https://www.openslr.org/12) dataset that contains 1000h English speech corpus.
+But you can download simply by `dataset_download` option.
+If this option is True, download the dataset and start training.
+If you already have a dataset, you can set option `dataset_download` to False and specify `dataset_path`.

 ### Training Speech Recognizer

 You can simply train with LibriSpeech dataset like below: